Buying a small business

 Before preparing the legal documents, the landlord and tenant should reach agreement on conditions including:-

-Whether you are a potential landlord or tenant, contact us to guide and support you through the process of taking out a commercial or retail lease.
+Contact us to guide and support you through the process of taking out, assigning or surrendering a commercial or retail lease.